michael2012z/BitBible/markdown/RNKJV/files/Gen.md

 12. And he will be a wild man; his hand will be against every man, and every man's hand against him; and he shall dwell in the presence of all his brethren.

-13. And she called the name of יהוה that spake unto her, Thou ElroiEl that seeth: for she said, Have I also here looked after him that seeth me?
+13. And she called the name of יהוה that spake unto her, Thou Elroi

 14. Wherefore the well was called Beer-lahai-roi; behold, it is between Kadesh and Bered.